Great Neck, New York: List of communities

-The westernmost portion of the Hamlet of Manhasset lies between the villages of Thomaston and Lake Success and has Great Neck postal codes (1102x).
+The westernmost portion of the Hamlet of Manhasset – Spinney Hill – lies between the villages of Thomaston and Lake Success and has Great Neck postal codes (1102x).

 Transportation

-Great Neck is a 25- to 35-minute commute from Manhattan's Penn Station on the Port Washington Branch of the Long Island Rail Road via the Great Neck station, which is one of the most frequently served in the entire system; as a result, many LIRR trains terminate at the station to serve the large number of riders.
+Great Neck is a 30 to 40-minute commute from Manhattan's Penn Station on the Port Washington Branch of the Long Island Rail Road via the Great Neck station.
+Some peak LIRR trains terminate at the station.
 Nassau Inter-County Express connects the villages to the train station and offers service to several destinations in Nassau County and Queens from the station, while the southern part of the Great Neck area can also directly access the Q46 New York City Bus on Union Turnpike at the border with Glen Oaks and the Q12 bus on Northern Boulevard at the border with Little Neck.

 Emergency services

 The Village of Great Neck is protected by the Nassau County Police Department's Sixth Precinct, as is the rest of Great Neck except for the villages of Great Neck Estates, Kings Point, Kensington and Lake Success.
 Those villages have their own police departments, which are reinforced by the NCPD during any criminal activity, event, or other incident that falls outside the realm of "routine."

 Great Neck is served by three all-volunteer fire departments.
 The Great Neck Alert Fire Company was founded in 1901.
 The Great Neck Vigilant Fire Company was founded in 1904.
 Company 3 of the Manhasset-Lakeville Fire Department was founded in 1912, and Company 4 of the M-LFD was founded in 1926.
 Alert covers the northern part of the peninsula, including the Village of Great Neck, providing fire and heavy rescue response.
 Alert responds to certain medical emergencies with its heavy rescue truck and provides care before the arrival of an ambulance.
 Vigilant serves the middle portion of Great Neck with fire and heavy rescue response.
 The Vigilant Fire Company also provides emergency ambulance services to both its own territory and Alert's.
 M-LFD Co.
 3 and 4 serve the southern part of Great Neck, including the villages of Thomaston and Lake Success.
 These two companies offer fire and rescue services.
 The M-LFD Ambulance Unit operates two ambulances out of Co.
 3's firehouse.
 In addition, the Nassau County Police Emergency Ambulance Bureau also provides EMS service to the Manhasset-Lakeville fire district.